 The Echo is great for setting timers and alarms, whether that's for waking you up in the morning or as a reminder for when food will be finished cooking or the washing machine needs emptying.

-Unfortunately, timers and alarms are specific to the device they're set on.
-If you set a timer using an Echo Dot in the kitchen, it won't carry through to the Echo or Echo Dot in the lounge or bedroom.
-This is a shame as it would be a great way to manage timers and track things remotely.
+Now, timers and alarms are specific to the device they're set on.
+If you set a timer using an Echo Dot in the kitchen, it shouldn't carry through to the Echo or Echo Dot in the lounge or bedroom.

 Bluetooth connections are separate